aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/insertimage/_index.md

 ---
 title: DocumentBuilder.InsertImage
 second_title: Aspose.Words for .NET API Reference
 description: DocumentBuilder method.
 Inserts an image from a .NET Image object into the document.
-The image is inserted inline and at 100 scale in C#
+The image is inserted inline and at 100 scale in C#.
 type: docs
 weight: 370
 url: /net/aspose.words/documentbuilder/insertimage/